 - Lower chance of developing gum (periodontal) disease

 - The improvement of proper chewing and therefore digestion of food

 - Improvement in your self-esteem

-If you have any questions about orthodontics for teens or if you’d like to schedule an appointment, call us or contact us through the site!
+If you have any questions about orthodontics for teens or if you’d like to schedule a complimentary consultation, call us or contact us through the site!